xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT0071"></a>

 ### MT0071: Unknown platform: *.
-This usually indicates a bug in Xamarin.iOS; please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new with a test case.
+This usually indicates a bug in Xamarin.iOS.

 This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.